KILTprotocol/docs/docs/concepts/04_Credentials/03_claiming.md

 id: claiming
 title: Claiming
 ---
 As KILT is an open system, any entity can make a claim about themselves.
 A claim (as in the real world) can only be trusted, if another trusted entity (we call them Attesters) confirms this claim.
 A Verifier therefore trusts specific Attesters, who attest Claims from Claimers.

 In KILT, claims are based on claim types (CTypes).
 A claimer can either create a new CType or, when KILT is established and standard CTypes are available, may use an existing CType when creating their claim.

 ## Create your Claim from a CType

 Once you have a CType, you only need to fill it with content to create your claim, i.e. supply the values for all fields of the CType.
-The resulting claim is referencing the ctype by its hash and includes the DID of the owner (i.e., the subject) of the claim.
+The resulting claim is referencing the CType by its hash and includes the DID of the owner (i.e., the subject) of the claim.

 ```js title="Example Claim"
 {